 If, in the previous example, the IoT system was also used for indoor wayfinding or the tracking of company equipment assets, additional value can be realized with relatively small modifications to the same IoT system.
 In a healthcare setting, wayfinding is important for improving the visitor and patient experience, and asset tracking and management is important for critical care services and theft protection.
 In a commercial building setting, wayfinding can add to the portfolio of building services being offered, attracting a premium on rents and providing a competitive differentiator.
 Conversely, value can even be destroyed with ad hoc IoT implementations if two separate systems are purchased to handle energy conservation measures and wayfinding, for example, when one system could have been utilized to perform both jobs—and more.

 Intelligent systems implemented in silos are no different than energy efficient building components that operate independently.
 That is, value may be received, but only in proportion to how much the component holistically operates with other connected components.
 The more data any system has available to use, the more value will be received.
 Lessons learned from previous siloed installations of efficient building technologies can be used in the implementation of intelligent systems as well.
 The more things work together holistically, the more value will be received.

-Tags: Building Innovations, Energy Efficiency, Energy Efficient Buildings, Intelligent Buildings
+Tags: Building Innovations, Commercial Building Energy Efficiency, Intelligent Building Management Systems, Internet of Things